 If the final agreed salary between the Client and Candidate is lower than the original salary figure provided to advertise the vacancy, the Agency reserves the right to use the original salary figure to source the replacement Candidate and the Client will be liable for any difference in Introduction Fees that would result if it employs the replacement Candidate at the higher salary rate.

 If for any reason the Client chooses not to source a replacement using the Agency, the Service Guarantee will no longer apply and no refund will be available regardless of when the Candidate’s employment was terminated.

+Any replacement will be for the same role and not a different role with the Client.

 The Service Guarantee does not apply to Yacht Crew.